HPSCTerrSys/eCLM/docs/users_guide/building_eCLM/JSC.md

 ### Step 2: Prepare the environment

-Navigate to your `$MYPROJECT` directory and clone the [eCLM repository](https://github.com/HPSCTerrSys/eCLM) from Github.
+Navigate to your `$MYPROJECT` directory and clone the <a href="https://github.com/HPSCTerrSys/eCLM" target="_blank">eCLM repository</a> from Github.
 Next you will navigate into the main model folder and set the `eCLM_ROOT` environment variable.

 ```sh
 # Clone eCLM Github repository